 POLICIES:

-Post-extractive uses should be identified, at the time of permitting, for mineral resource lands.
+Identify post-extractive uses for mineral resource lands at the time of permitting,.

 Restoration of mineral extraction sites should occur successively as the site is being mined.
-The site should be restored for the appropriate future use and should blend with the adjacent landscape and contours.
+Restore the site consistent with the appropriate future land use and blend with the adjacent landscape and contours.

-The county shall ensure that mine site excavation and reclamation are consistent with county, city, and tribal land use plans and the state Surface Mine Reclamation Act (RCW 78.44).
+Ensure that mine site excavation and reclamation are consistent with county, city, and tribal land use plans and the state Surface Mine Reclamation Act (RCW 78.44).

-The county should pursue innovative reclamation plans in concert with private landowners for the final conversion of exhausted mineral resource lands into desirable uses – such as park land, open space, forest land, community lakes, housing, agricultural land, and other uses – that are compatible with the Comprehensive Plan and zoning.
+Encourage innovative reclamation plans in concert with private landowners for the final conversion of exhausted mineral resource lands into desirable uses – such as park land, open space, forest land, community lakes, housing, agricultural land, and other uses – that are compatible with the Comprehensive Plan and zoning.
 These uses should be compatible with adjacent land uses.
 Such reclamation plans will be considered as favorable mitigations of the mining activity during the county’s SEPA review process.

-In areas of co-designated mineral lands and agricultural lands, post-reclamation of mineral extraction sites should maintain the long-term agricultural use and should occur in a timely fashion.
+In areas of co-designated mineral lands and agricultural lands, post-reclamation of mineral extraction sites must maintain the long-term agricultural use and should occur in a timely fashion.